boiarchuk-m/Stroke-prediction/README.md

 - `predict.py` a python script to create a web service based on the model
 - `request.py` a python script to send a request to the service and check it's work
 - `Dockerfile` a script to generate docker container
+- `request_cloud.py` a python script to send a request to the cloud service

 ## How to install dependencies
 If you don't have `pipenv`, install it using this command